SenseNet/sncom-resources/_posts/2020-05-05-authentication-with-identity-server.md

 ---

-We have changed to authentication for sensenet 7 to IdentityServer4.
+We have changed the authentication mechanism for sensenet 7 to use IdentityServer4.
-Here are the things you need to know when you use it in an single page application.
+Here are the things you need to know when you use it in a single page application.

 ---